kontent-ai/kontent-ai-migration-toolkit/README.md

 # or
 yarn dlx xeno-test --help

-# help for a specific command
-npx xeno-test <command> --help

 # you can also install the package globally, or locally
 npm i xeno-test -g